 Globally, the Red List Index – established on the basis of repeat assessments of every species across groups of mammals, birds, amphibians and corals – deteriorated by about 4 per cent from 2015 to 2023.

-The Republic of Uzbekistan is a country with an arid climate, with a total area of about 44.5 million hectares, which consists mainly of mountains (21.2%) and plains (78.8%), including mostly desert and semi-desert territories, and, to a lesser extent, arable land in intensely irrigated valleys.
-Land use reform was mainly focused on irrigated agriculture, which occupies about 10% of all territories.
+The Republic of Uzbekistan is a country with an arid climate, with a total area of about 44.9 million hectares, which consists mainly of mountains and plains, including mostly desert and semi-desert territories, and, to a lesser extent, arable land in intensely irrigated valleys.
+Land use reform was mainly focused on irrigated agriculture, which occupies about 10 percent of all territories.